hadi2905/python-exploration/README.md

 # python-exploration
 Python Coding

-Serves for the investigation of some python concepts and usage of git
+Used to study some python concepts and the use of git.